-Developers favour large-format, interlocking concrete roof tiles with a coverage as low as 8–10 tiles/m², keeping labour and materials costs down.
-Most self builders choose more attractive, smaller-format tiles made from natural materials such as clay or slate.
+When it comes to roof coverings, developers favour large-format, interlocking concrete roof tiles with a coverage as low as 8–10 tiles/m², keeping labour and materials costs down.
+Most self builders choose more attractive, smaller-format tiles made from natural materials such as clay roof tiles, or slate.
 Unfortunately, smaller tile formats will increase labour and material costs.

 If you plan to use a roofing material other than that allowed for in the average costs (£20/m² Standard, £40/m² Good, £80/m² Excellent) you need to add an allowance for the net difference in cost.
 If you decide to go for decorative details to the ridges or verges, or to use very irregular handmade tiles, this will add to the cost of labour and materials.

 Concrete slab, suspended timber or beam and block?
 All are viable choices for your ground floor structure.

 The standard specification for first floors is to use softwood joists covered with flooring grade chipboard; the cost of which is £16–£19/m² (approximately £3,200–3,800).

 Using engineered joists such as I-beams or beams with a steel web such as Posi-joist will add to your costs by £2–£3/m² (£400–£600), but the more regular dimensions and improved stability can help avoid squeaky floors.